jdhawks2132/mern-stack/README.md

 ### User Stories

--User can view a list of workouts
+User can view a list of workouts
--User can add new workouts to the list
+User can add new workouts to the list
--User can delete workouts from the list
+User can delete workouts from the list

 ### Future Features